hristoandreev/GPSCoordinateLogger/README.md

-# GPS coordinate logger written for used with micropython.
+# GPS coordinate logger written for use with micropython.